sherdencooper/tricks-in-deeplearning/README.md

 Adding mixup(done) accuracy:94.10%(+1.09%)

 I tried label smoothing but it does not improve.
-According to Empirical study on label smoothing in neural networks, cifar10 is not suitable for label smoothing.
+According to https://www.researchgate.net/publication/327004087_Empirical_study_on_label_smoothing_in_neural_networks, cifar10 is not suitable for label smoothing.

 Using smaller batch size :accuracy 94.38%(+0.28%)